bloomcu/bloomcu-design/README.md

 Design made easier.
 Made by BloomCU.

 ## Changelog
+**1.4.0**
+*Release Date – Oct 11, 2022*
+* Add ACF fields for endpoint and organization
+* Plugin settings must me setup in admin before plugin can be used

 **1.3.1**
 *Release Date – Oct 6, 2022*
 * Redesign the styleguide for CSS developer